-Neil Lowenstein serves as Practice Group Leader of the firm’s Construction and Government Contracts Law practice.
+Neil Lowenstein is a member of the firm’s Construction and Government Contracts Law practice group.
 Neil has been an attorney with Vandeventer Black since 1989, during which he has focused his practice on construction law, government contract laws, suretyship and fidelity law, and alternative dispute resolution.
 Neil also has experience with various administrative and regulatory matters and is an experienced litigator.

 In addition to Virginia, Neil is licensed to practice law in North Carolina and the District of Columbia.
 Neil is admitted to practice before all courts in those states, as well as the United States Courts of Appeals for the Federal and Fourth Circuits, the United States District Courts in Virginia, North Carolina, and the District of Columbia, as well as the Court of Federal Claims.
 Neil has also represented clients before various Boards of Contract Appeals, the General Accountability Office, and other administrative tribunals.

 Neil is active in numerous construction trade associations, having served in various leadership positions in them.
-Among those are the Associated Builders and Contractors, Virginia Chapter, the Associated General Contractors of Virginia, the Design-Build Institute Hampton Roads Chapter, the Hampton Roads Utility and Heavy Contractors Association, the National Utility Contractors Association.
+Among those are the Associated Builders and Contractors, Virginia Chapter, the Associated General Contractors of Virginia, the Design-Build Institute of America, Hampton Roads Chapter, the Virginia Association of Roofing Professionals, Virginia Builds, the Hampton Roads Utility and Heavy Contractors Association, and the National Utility Contractors Association.

-His experiences with those associations in helping to shape industry standards, practices, training and collegial relationships, his hands-on construction industry experiences, his regulatory experiences, and his prior military and leadership training all help Neil provide unique advice and insights in helping clients solve problems and their legal needs.
+His experiences with those associations in helping to shape industry standards, practices, training, and collegial relationships, his hands-on construction industry experiences, his regulatory experiences, and his prior military and leadership training all help Neil provide unique advice and insights helping clients recognize and resolve problems and, otherwise, meaningfully address their legal needs.

-Although Neil regularly litigates matters in a variety of courts before judges and juries, he also has extensive arbitration and other alternative disputes resolution experience.
+Neil regularly litigates matters in a variety of courts before judges and juries, while also having extensive arbitration and other alternative disputes resolution experience.
 Neil has arbitrated complex construction disputes before multi-arbitrator panels and single panelists and helped develop streamlined arbitration procedures to expedite and reduce the costs of hearings.
 Neil is also an experienced negotiator who has received mediation training, taught negotiation classes, and regularly uses his training and experience to facilitate win-win dispute solutions.

 - Prepared and pursued multiple federal, state and local bid protests for bidders and offerors.
 Example includes GAO protest of award to another contractor with respect to improper technical tradeoff decisions made by awarding agency.